 SCIM manages organization membership, not user accounts.
 The lifecycle is:

-1. User logs in via SAML SSO — This creates their Gemfury account and adds them to your organization (just-in-time provisioning).
-This step must happen before SCIM can manage the user.
+- User logs in via SAML SSO — Their first login creates or links their Gemfury account, claims the placeholder identity, and joins them to your organization (just-in-time provisioning).

-2. IdP syncs via SCIM — Your IdP periodically queries the SCIM endpoint to reconcile its member list with Gemfury’s.
-Users who have logged in via SAML appear in the response.
+- IdP syncs via SCIM — Your IdP periodically queries the SCIM endpoint to reconcile its member list with Gemfury’s.

 What SCIM Does Not Do